Cpizzle1/Regional-Bank-behavior-during-covid-era-stressors/README.md

 <br>

 TCBI has increased their provisions for loan losses by 3x vs the same time point in Sept 2019, and their net loan losses are currently close to 2x.
+If loan losses continue to grow, this metric might be a good indicator of Bank Health.

 [Figure1.6]